taxrakoto-idp/.github/profile/README.md

 ```

 The bootstrap installs Argo CD, registers the Git repositories, and applies the
 root Application.
-Argo CD then creates the application and tool deployments
+Argo CD then installs and manages the platform components and
-defined by the `deploy` repository.
+application deployments defined by the `deploy` repository.

 Verify the result: